-Two hired assassins arrive in a small town with the intention of killing a gas station employee nicknamed “The Swede” (Burt Lancaster, From Here to Eternity).
+Two hit men arrive in a sleepy small town with the intention of killing a gas station employee nicknamed “The Swede” (Burt Lancaster, From Here to Eternity).
 After “Swede” is brutally murdered, a life insurance agent (Edmond O’Brien, The Wild Bunch) takes it upon himself to investigate the murder.

 Reaction & Thoughts: